-Emissivity atlas data (should be downloaded separately from the RTTOV web site) need to be copied or linked under a sub-directory of the working directory (emis_data) if RTTOV_EMIS_ATLAS_MW is set to 1 or 2.
+Emissivity atlas data (should be downloaded separately from the RTTOV web site) need to be copied or linked under a sub-directory of the working directory (emis data) if RTTOV EMIS ATLAS MW is set to 1 or 2.

-h.
+g.
 Diagnostics and Monitoring

-(1) Monitoring capability within WRFDA
+Monitoring capability within WRFDA

-Run WRFDA with the rad_monitoring namelist parameter in record wrfvar14 in namelist.input.
+Run WRFDA with the rad\monitoring namelist parameter in record wrfvar14 in namelist.input.